 I don’t know if you know this, but there’s somewhat of a body-defining controversy going on in the UK.
-It regards a series of posters that have gone up in London by a company called Protein World.
-The posters write “Are You Beach Body Ready?” next to an image of a slim bikini-clad model.
+It regards a series of posters that have gone up in London that say “Are You Beach Body Ready?” next to an image of a slim bikini-clad model.

 The posters are designed to promote the company’s line of weight loss supplements and they are causing a storm because of the message they seem to embrace which equates a ‘beach ready body’ with a particular kind of body: a young, slim, and fit body with no blemishes or imperfections (if you can ever call wrinkles, saggy skin, cellulite, fat, freckles ‘imperfections’ to begin with of course).